peterb/lets-make-ruby-on-rails-normal/README.md

 # Let's make the Rails Ecosystem a healthier place

 So many libraries, so little common sense.
-Please let's spread some information instead of mis-information.
+Instead of mis-information, let's spread some information.

 ## Is your abstraction worth it?